 Additionally, Truffles Cakery won third place in King 5’s “Best of Western Washington 2017” for wedding cakes and was recently included in the 10 Best Cake Shops in Washington State by the website, Best Things Washington.

-Truffles Cakery will attend South Sound Wedding & Event Magazine’s South Sound Wedding Show on January 28.
+Truffles Cakery attended South Sound Wedding & Event Magazine’s South Sound Wedding Show in January 2018.
 “Stephanie Floth makes delicious wedding cakes and she is a delight to work with,” says Paula Lowe, publisher of South Sound Wedding & Event magazine.
 “Her cakes are not only delicious, but beautiful with stunning cake designs for any occasion.
 She participates in our South Sound Wedding Show every year, where we enjoy seeing her lovely cakes.”

 Interested in a cake for your next event?
 Contact Stephanie Floth to order your own one-of-a-kind cake creation at 360-338-8153 or online at Trufflescakery.com